syrkis/virian.org/src/posts/miiii.typ

 @p_U and @f_U present the most significant singular vectors of $upright(text(U))$ for $cal(T)_"nanda"$ and $cal(T)_"miiii"$, respectively.
 Visual inspection shows periodicity in the top vectors for both models, but the $cal(T)_"miiii"$ model requires more vectors to capture the same amount of variance, consistent with the diffuse singular values observed in @s.

 To further understand the structure of the token embeddings, we applied the Fast Fourier Transform (FFT).
-Only a few frequencies are active for $cal(T)_"nanda"$ as seen in @nanda_fft, consistent with the model implementing a cosine-sine lookup table as described in #cite(<nanda2023>, form: "prose", style:"american-psychological-association").
+Only a few frequencies are active for $cal(T)_"nanda"$ as seen in @nanda_fft, consistent with the model implementing a cosine-sine lookup table as described in #cite(<nanda2023>, form: "prose", style: "american-psychological-association").

 For the $cal(T)_"miiii"$ model, we observe a broader spectrum of active frequencies (@miiii_fft).
 This is expected due to the model having to represent periodicity corresponding to 29 primes.